• Blog

 Which Roofing Material is the Most Durable?

-Since every roofing project is different, you’ll want to prioritize certain features when searching for the best roofing material based on the goals and expectations of your project.
+Since every roofing project is different, you’ll want to prioritize certain features when searching for the best roofing material.
+These include:

 Energy Efficiency: Metal roofs are one of the most energy-efficient roofing materials because they reflect heat up and away from buildings.
 Think about the metal hood of a car.
 Even with the sun’s heat from above and the engine’s heat below, the metal hood quickly cools once the car is parked and the engine is off.
 Within minutes, the heat from the metal hood has dissipated and the car feels cool to the touch.
 Additionally, homeowners can reduce cooling costs by up to 25% with a metal roof.
 Asphalt roofing, on the other hand, absorbs heat like a sponge and will radiate that heat down into the home.